Parental leave: highs and lows

 During your leave, you cannot contribute to employment insurance or parental insurance.
 You are also unable to contribute to your Quebec pension plan (RRQ).
 However, this should not affect the annuity you receive when you retire, as the months for which you receive parental benefits may be excluded from the calculation of your annuity.

 Does your employer offer a group pension plan?
-While it may be difficult to continue making contributions with a reduced income, making no contributions during your time away may leave you with a lower pension when you retire.
-To avoid this, some employers allow their employees to buy back these months later.
-Of course, this would be another expense you would have to plan for in your budget.
+While it may be difficult to continue making contributions with a reduced income, not contributing during your time away may leave you with a lower pension when you retire.
+Some companies circumvent this issue by allowing their employees to “buy back” these months later.
+Of course, this would be another expense to plan for in your budget.

-As for group insurance plans, you must continue making your premium payments during parental leave to keep your benefits.
-Once again, this may be hard on your pocketbook.
-To give yourself some breathing room, ask your boss if you can suspend some of your benefits.
+If you pay into a group insurance plan, you must continue to pay your premiums during parental leave to retain your benefits.
+Once again, this may be hard on the budget.
+Consider asking your boss if you can suspend some of your benefits to give yourself a little breathing room.

 Naître et grandir